larsjoost/llvm2hdl/README.md

 The first milestone is to implement a RISC-V CPU in C++.

-The current version can convert a c++ file to VHDL by typing (LLVM2HDL variable points to llvm2hdl installation):
+The current version can convert a C++ file to VHDL by typing (LLVM2HDL variable points to llvm2hdl installation directory):

 source $LLVM2HDL/setup.sh